Guyazulay2/Ansible/README.md

     nano /etc/sudoer

-add line at the end of the file and replace guy with your user :
+add line at the end of the file and replace 'guy' with your user :

     guy ALL=(ALL) NOPASSWD:ALL

+Disable host key checking :

+    (1) sudo nano ansible.cfg
+    (2) allow host_key_checking = False

 ### EOF ###